-This French Onion Soup combines perfectly caramelized onions in a rich broth.
+This French Onion Soup Recipe combines perfectly caramelized onions in a rich broth.
 Finish the soup with croutons that have been topped with melted cheese.

 Overhead image of the French Onion Soup